LukaHarambasic/betBot/README.md

 ```bash
 node -v # you 14 or newer
 ```
-2. Download or clone this repository.
+2. Download or clone (if you need what cloning means you won't need a step by step guide) this repository.

 ![Download coding](docu/download.png)